deep1401/old-personal-website/_posts/2021-05-26-data-ethics-2.md

 The answer to this was very interesting and also unclear at the same time.
 Since, these softwares are built using models which are considered to be a 'black-box' to a certain point, no one can surely point out what bias is being settled into the model actually.
 However, there could be a case that the models learn social constructs such as language, country of origin,etc. and are partial towards these.
 Even though, these aren't taken into consideration during deployment, but there could be a case where these factors act as latent factors and insert an undetectable bias.
 It is also interesting that all of these supposed "attributes" are socially constructed.
 This means that if you consider historical data, white people from a certain country wouldn't have been considered white 200 years ago and thus, historic bias along with the origin country would act up and create bias in this case.
 This is why dealing with bias is considered to be a very complicated task.
 A possible solution to this problem is to talk to domain experts for which the solution is being built, as much as one can.

 Along with this, there were suggestions to reconsider the term 'tech industry'.
-This was well presented in the [blog post](https://medium.com/humane-tech/there-is-no-technology-industry-44774dfb3ed7) by [Anil Dash].
-He suggests that the industry has become too big to just consider it as a community of software engineers and thus, help with proper policy making for the same.The need for the same was also observed in many cases such as the [Amazon incident](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G).
+This was well presented in the [blog post](https://medium.com/humane-tech/there-is-no-technology-industry-44774dfb3ed7) by [Anil Dash](https://anildash.com).
+He suggests that the industry has become too big to consider it just as a community of software engineers and thus, help with proper policy making for the same.The need for the same was also observed in many cases such as the [Amazon incident](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight-idUSKCN1MK08G).
 Proper monitoring and policy making can prevent such fiascos.

 #### 1. Machine Learning and Moral Hazard